Donald Duck Meets Vincent van Gogh

 Is he quakers?

-So we need to hurry there immediately.
+We need to hurry there immediately.

 The first painting in this gallery is one of van Gogh’s self portraits.